reuben-thomas/tp/docs/DeveloperGuide.md

 individual parser level, and not at the ui level.
 This would likely mean adding to a `Parser` interface to validate and return a set of arguments.

-### 5. Authentication: Add a new user workflow, and allow chaning credentials
+### 5. Authentication: Add a new user workflow, and allow changing credentials

-Currently, only prebuilt admin account is allowed.
-In a future implementation we will direct new app users to a register page to create the admin account.
-This will allow adding of multiple admin account and modifying of IT staff and admin credentials to offer a smoother DeskFlow experience.
+Currently, only a prebuilt admin account created during initial registration is allowed.
+In a future implementation we will direct new users to a register page to create the admin account and allow modifying of credentials after to offer a smoother DeskFlow experience.

 ### 6. Editing orgID collapses titlePane
-When a user with an expanded titlePane is edited the titlePane should stay expanded to maximise user experience.
-In a future implementation we plan to add a Focus command to allow users to expand a titlePane of their choice to make DeskFlow more friendly for CLI users.
+When a user edits the orgID of an expanded titlePane, the titlePane should stay expanded to maximise user experience.
+In a future implementation we plan to add a Focus command to allow users to expand a titlePane of their choice to make DeskFlow more friendly for CLI users and keep expanded titlePanes expanded even if orgID is changed.

+### 7. Pop-up window refocusing
+Currently, minimising pop up windows such as the help and login window followed by running commands to open them again will not bring the windows back into focus unless they are manually restored.
+This affects user experience, and thus we intend to create more dynamic pop-up windows in future iterations which will come back into focus if the commands are run again.

 --------------------------------------------------------------------------------------------------------------------